-In 2022 and 2021, Bank has written-off certain loans amounting to P10.41 million and P8.89 million, respectively (see Note 10).
+In 2022, Bank has written-off certain loans amounting to P10.41 million, respectively (see Note 10).
+There were no write-offs in 2023.

 4.6 Liquidity Risk

 Liquidity risk is the risk that funds available may not be adequate to meet the credit demands of the Bank's customers and repay deposits on maturity.
 The Bank manages liquidity risk by holding sufficient liquid assets of appropriate quality to ensure short-term funding requirements are met and by maintaining a loan portfolio with evenly-spaced maturities and cash flows.
 In addition, the Bank seeks to maintain sufficient liquidity to take advantage of interest rate opportunities when they arise.